Customized Criminal Defense

 Finding a hard-working, trustworthy criminal defense lawyer can be difficult.
 The best idea is to select an lawyer whose legal knowledge, effort, communication, and ability to work with others are the best fit for accomplishing your goals.

-The judge can also issue personal conduct orders.
-For example, an order to stay away from certain people or places (restraining order).
-The judge can order that you abstain from alcohol, attend AA meetings, or get counseling for anger management.
+A judge can also issue personal conduct orders, including orders to stay away from certain people or places (restraining order).
+A judge can order that you abstain from alcohol, attend AA meetings, or get counseling for anger management.

 Due Process Rights